 • are guaranteed no-fault workplace insurance that protects you from costly court settlements for your employees’ workplace injuries and illnesses

-• receive important services and support when you need it
+• receive important services and support when you need them

 Health and safety services